Passive Solar Quonset Hut Retrofit

 Salvaged, recycled barn wood was used to make the kitchen cabinets.

 The wood shows character from its former life as it weathered the elements outside.
-Some of the barn wood was difficult to work with because the pieces were irregular, warped, some were burnt, and of varying thickness.
+Some of the barn wood was difficult to work with because the pieces were irregular and warped, while others were burnt, and of varying thickness.